 Revoking a Transfer on Death Deed

-- The owner can record a formal notice of revocation.
+- Recording a formal notice of revocation;

-Transfer on Death Deeds and Joint Tenancy
+Considerations for Transfer on Death Deeds

-Downsides to a Transfer on Death Deed
+Downsides of Transfer on Death Deeds

-In fact, people with minor children should not name their minor children on a TOD deed.
+In fact, people with minor children should not name their children on a TOD deed.
 Under California law, although a minor may own real property or an interest therein, they may not convey or make contracts relating to real property.
-Refer to California Family Code Section 6701 which provides that minors cannot enter into contracts relating to real property, or personal property not in their immediate possession and control, and they cannot give a delegation of power.
-California Civil Code § 1556 also provides that minors are incapable of contracting.
-Therefore, since a minor cannot sell or purchase property held directly in his or her own name, transactions involving a minor’s interests in real property are best set up through a trust, custodian or guardian, for the benefit of a minor.
+More specifically, California Family Code Section 6701 provides that minors cannot enter into contracts relating to real property or personal property not in their immediate possession and control, and they cannot give a delegation of power.
+Further, California Civil Code § 1556 also provides that minors are incapable of contracting.
+Therefore, since a minor cannot sell or purchase property held directly in his or her own name, transactions involving a minor’s interests in real property are best set up through a trust, custodian, or guardian, for the benefit of a minor.